codam-coding-college/chess-hackathon/rules.md

 This file describes the rules in depth.

 ## Important notes
-Please keep in mind that we (the organizers) are organizing this hackathon to have fun, and want other people to have fun as well.
-Please don't start rule lawyering, trying to find loopholes or just messing around.
+Please keep in mind that we, the organizers, are organizing this hackathon to have fun, and want other people to have fun as well.
+We put in our own free time into organizing this, so please don't start rule lawyering, trying to find loopholes or just generally messing around.

-Also, although we have listed these rules here for clarity, please keep in mind that the idea of the hackathon is to build a chess-bot completely on your own.
+Also, although we have listed these rules here for clarity, please keep in mind that the idea of the hackathon is to build a chess-bot **completely** on your own.
 *Please use common sense.*

 ## Questions?